- This event has passed.

-Every Wednesday, Friday and Sunday 8pm-10pm (but may be shorter if all uploaded material has been reviewed)
+Every Monday and Friday 8pm-10pm (but may be shorter if all uploaded material has been reviewed)

 Any material you want to be reviewed during the class has to be submitted by 7pm on the day of the class.
 We will create a special email list and a LINE group specifically for anyone wishing to join the online classes at any point.
 Anyone is welcome to join the feedback sessions, even if you haven’t submitted any material of your own.